Check out the podcast I did on LinkedIn personal branding secrets with Mac Prichard of Macslist.org, as part of his “Find a Dream Job” series.

-- Build Your LinkedIn Profile
+- Building Out Your LinkedIn Profile

-- Build and Engage Your LinkedIn Network
+- Building and Engaging Your LinkedIn Network

 - Research and Market Intelligence

-- Keep Your Personal Brand Top-of-Mind
+- Keeping Your Personal Brand Top-of-Mind

-- If You’re Job Hunting Undercover
+- How to Deal with Job Hunting Undercover

 Here are some selected excerpts from my lively discussion with Mac: